paolobettelini/stellar/documentation/src/format_commands.md

 # Format Commands

+There following commands are to be written as text in the PDF.

 | Command                      | Description                                           |
 | ---------------------------- | ----------------------------------------------------- |
 | `!id <ID>`                   | Set the ID of this page.                              |